skylight-hq/skylight.digital/_projects/ct_oec_website_redesign.md

 {% capture results %}
 - Incrementally delivered a newly-designed, responsive website in alignment with user tasks, goals, and needs
-- Fully cut over to the new site in May 2020, which has continually received positive user feedback and attracted 3x more daily visitors than the old site
+- Fully moved over to the new site in May 2020, which has continually received positive user feedback and attracted 3x more daily visitors than the old site
 - Enabled OEC to be one of the first agencies within the State of